 Spanish wine makers are restricted to certain grape varietals.
 For red wines, Tempranillo and Garnacha are the most planted, with wines made from Tempranillo tending to age very well.
 For white wines, Viura and Malvasia are the dominant grape varietals.

-Featured here is the old classic Marques de Caceres.
-Maybe a bit obvious but still one of our favourites and the wine makers know just how to achieve consistency across the vintages.
-2004 was a very good year for Rioja and this wine is usually a very good price.
+I'm a big fan of the old classic Marques de Caceres.
+The wine makers know just how to achieve consistency across the vintages.
+2004 was a very good year for Rioja but 2005 was even better and you can still find both available.

 If you are after a white Rioja (for some reason), then why not splash out on the Rioja Blanco Capellania 1998 Marqués de Murrieta, from one of the most famous Bodegas in Spain.